dreamcastnan/aws_sysops_notes/README.md

 1. some instance don't come with EBS root volume, instead they have "Instance Store" = ephemeral storage
 2. physically attached to the machine compared to EBS as a network drive
 3. good performance, very high IOPS, best for cache, buffer
-4. cannot resize, backup by user, lost after termination
+4. cannot resize, backup by user, lost after termination, stop and start. **But data remains after instance reboot**.

 #### __EBS RAID__